Kirti Rajagopalan, Ph.D.

 Kirti Rajagopalan is part of the Land, Air, Water Resources, and Environmental Engineering emphasis area of the Department of Biological Systems Engineering.
 Her Agricultural, Natural and Human Systems modeling group develops and utilizes a variety to modeling approaches to better understand and manage water and agricultural resources.
 The group focuses on trans-disciplinary efforts to problem solving and works closely with colleagues from a broad range of disciplines including engineering, economics, entomology, physiology, statistics, and agronomy.

 My Research In the News

 Until recently, a climate-change induced shift in water supply was the story of the Columbia River Basin’s future.
 But as researchers continue to fine tune climate models, shifting demand for water now must be accounted for, say Washington State University scientists.

 Because the region depends on snowpack accumulation in winter to supply spring and summer irrigation water, the climate warming-induced shift in precipitation type had researchers and resource managers worried.
-If there’s more rain and less snow, … » More …Read Story
+If there’s more rain and less … » More …Read Story